donkirkby/chess-kit/docs/new_rules.md

 try to solve it at this point.

-If the player can't demonstrate their path, then they get the maximum of all the other players' strokes, plus a one-stroke penalty.
-Reset the pieces to where they started and get the player with the next lowest strokes to demonstrate.
+If the player can't demonstrate their path, then they get the maximum of all the other players' numbers, plus a one-point penalty.
+Reset the pieces to where they started and get the player with the next lowest number to demonstrate.

-If some players put out zero fingers, let the lowest nonzero player demonstrate.
-If they are successful, then all the zero players get the maximum strokes plus a one-stroke penalty.
+If some players say it's impossible, let the player with the lowest number demonstrate.
+If they are successful, then all the players with an X get the maximum number plus a one-point penalty.

-After a successful demonstration, leave the pieces in their final positions, but remember that the last stroke only delivers the ball without moving the piece.
+After a successful demonstration, leave the pieces in their final positions.
 Remove the coins, if you used them. **Pass** the pencil and paper one player to the left to choose a new scorekeeper.

 ### Game End
-Continue drawing two cards each turn until the deck runs out.
-For the ninth hole, use the two kings.
-If you want to play a full round, shuffle the cards and play the back nine holes.
+Continue drawing two cards each for eight turns until the deck runs out.
+For the ninth turn, use the two kings.
+If you want to play a full round, shuffle the cards and play the back nine holes of your chess golf course.
 You don't need to lay out the pieces again.

-Add up the scores for all 9 or 18 holes, and award the game to the player with the lowest score.
+Add up the points for all 9 or 18 turns, and award the game to the player with the lowest score.
 A tie goes to the best dressed player.

 ## Neighbour Chess Solitaire